 I turned to Ahmed and said, “See, Christians are committed to prayer, not just evangelism!”
 We both laughed as he shook his head in agreement.
 Prejudices were starting to melt away.
-Social peacemaking 101!
+Intergroup peacemaking 101!

 A Sudanese Bishop shared an amazing story with me while I was teaching on Christian-Muslim peacemaking at Duke Divinity School’s Summer Institute for Reconciliation.
 The Bishop was asked by Muslims to contribute to the building of a new mosque.
 He was not happy about this bold request.
 “Why should I support them?” he muttered to himself.

 But the God of peace is also the God of surprises!
 In the next few days the Bishop sensed God saying that he needed to contribute to the building of the mosque.
 When the reluctant Bishop gave a contribution, he was invited to speak in the new Mosque once it was completed.
 He said with a big smile on his face, “I had an amazing time sharing about Jesus and his command to love our neighbor.”